stevula/react-redux-demo-app/README.md

 #### Features
 - View an up-to-date list of Redux contributors (refreshed on application start).
-- Filter contributors by name.
+- Filter contributors by GitHub handle ("starts with").
 - Vote contributors up or down.

 #### Design Choices